Engineering-Research-and-Development/fiware-orion-pyspark-connector/docs/quick_start.md

    -  The "REQUEST_COMPLETENESS" field in this file allow the user to choose if obtain a raw body (JSON Format) or the whole request (with HTTP Headers) to work with a NGSIEvent Object
    -  The SOCKET_BUFFER field allow the user to increment the socket buffer to match his needs.
    -  The MAX_CONCURRENT_CONNECTIONS field allow the user to set the maximum concurrent connections of the main socket.
 It is suggested to keep this number sufficiently high. **Please, remember that the number of EFFECTIVE_CONCURRENT CONNECTIONS = (MAX_CONCURRENT_CONNECTIONS - 1) since 1 connection is reserved by the pyspark socket.**
-- Make a subscription to the Orion Broker, inserting the same HTTP server address and port you chose for the configuration file.
+- Make a subscription in the Context Broker, inserting the same HTTP server address and port you chose for the configuration file.
 - Import all PySpark functions needed for starting the Spark Streaming:
 ```python
 from pyspark import SparkContext